component-driven/component-driven-development/src/exercises/#1 Introduction/Readme.md

-# React Styleguidist introduction

-## Getting started

-Run `npm start` and navigate to _Exercise 1_ in the sidebar.
-Open `src/exercises/exercise01` in your editor.

 [React Styleguidist](https://react-styleguidist.js.org/) is a tool we are using as a workbench to develop components, and to generate a style guide.

 ## The task